How to use Google Products with Jumpseller

 Shopping ads use your existing Merchant Center product data (not keywords) to decide how and where to show your ads.
 The product data you submit through Merchant Center contains details about the products you sell.

 Google will use these details when it matches a user’s search to your ads, making sure to show the most relevant products.
 You manage your Shopping ads in Google Ads using Shopping campaigns, a simple and flexible way to organize and promote your Google Merchant Center product inventory within Google Ads.

 You can advertise your store and your products using two types of Shopping ads:

 Product Shopping ads: These are created based on the product data that you submit to Merchant Center.

 Showcase Shopping ads: Create these in Google Ads by grouping related products together.
 That way people can compare several of your products and click the right one.

 How to Use Google Shopping

 Jumpseller stores comes with an integrated Google Shopping App.
 Learn more about How to Set up the Google Shopping App.

-With Google Webmaster Tools you have access to the awesome Google Search Console, a free service offered by Google that helps you monitor and maintain your site's presence in Google Search results and index your website faster and more accurately.
+With Google Search Console you have access to the awesome free service offered by Google that helps you monitor and maintain your site’s presence in Google Search results and index your website faster and more accurately.